 Let us now find out the formula of TRIN.

 Formula of TRIN

 TRIN or arms index is a short-term tool for indicating the trading situation of the stock market.
-Based on the value of TRIN, a trader can find out if there is an upward or downward trend in the market.
-Based on the predicted direction, the trader can take decisions.
+Based on the value of TRIN, a trader can find out if there is an upward or downward trend in the market and then the trader can make decisions on the basis of predicted direction.

 We will take a look at the formula and discuss how we can do that.

-TRIN = Advancing stocks/Declining stocks Advancing volume/Declining volume
+TRIN = Advancing stocks/Declining stocks divided by Advancing volume/Declining volume

 Advancing stocks = Number of stocks that are traded higher on the day